 4 thin slices prosciutto, torn in half lengthwise

 Extra-virgin olive oil, for drizzling

 Gather the ingredients.

+Heat pizza oven to 800 F. See recipe variations below for using a home oven.
 Put the tomato paste into a small bowl.
-Add one tablespoon of water and the salt and stir to combine.
+Add 1 tablespoon of water and salt.
+Stir to combine.
 Add a tiny bit more water to achieve a spreadable consistency.

 Dust the pizza peel with plenty of flour, and flour your hands.
 Gently stretch your pizza dough into a circle approximately 12 inches in diameter.
 Set it on the well-floured peel.

 Using the back of a spoon, gently spread your tomato sauce onto the dough.
 Leave the outer edge of the dough bare.

 Distribute the burrata evenly on the pizza.
 Move expeditiously.
 The longer the sauced dough sits on the peel, the more likely it will be to stick when you try to slide it into the oven.